Skip to Content

 For oven dehydrating, set your oven temperature to the lowest setting.

-Ideally this would be between 125°F – 150°F. Set the peppers on a oven rack placed inside a large rimmed baking sheet and place in the oven for 6-10 hours until completely dry.
+Ideally, this would be between 125°F – 150°F. Set the peppers on a large rimmed baking sheet.
+Then place them in the oven for 6-10 hours until completely dry.

 dried chipotle peppers